Knowing ourselves - Inspiring social change - Leading the way - with NVC

 Mitch’s “magic” as a facilitator is his blend of insight, humour, empathy, and humility.
 He brings creativity and depth to groups and individuals, and believes passionately in the promise of more interdependent relationships and cultures.
 Mitch has extensive experience facilitating for individuals and organizations across Western Canada, as well as online.

 Mitch brings his NVC into active use as the Program Director for several major Gabriola Arts events.
 He is also a diversity educator and an award-winning writer and documentary filmmaker.
 He received the 2013 Writers Guild of Canada’s Screenwriting Award for his documentary A Sorry State, about the meaning of government apologies.

 Mitch and Angela live on Gabriola Island, BC, with their sons Tomio and Sam, and various other creatures.

 Penny Wassman is a Certified Trainer, an assessor for North/South America for the Center for Nonviolent Communication and a member of CNVC’s International Education Team.
 An original founder of the BC Network for Compassionate Communication in British Columbia, Canada, Penny has offered trainings in the Nonviolent Communication process to people in Canada and in the USA since 1999.
 At present, wanting to support her health in managing Parkinson’s Disease, she is no longer offering trainings though is delighted to continue to support candidates with her assessor service.
 She lives in Cowichan Bay, British Columbia with her beloved husband Ray and sweet kitties Tommy and Suzie Q.

-In additional to program costs, you will incur costs for you travel, accommodation, and food during the three retreats.
+In addition to program costs, you will incur costs for your travel, accommodation, and food during the two retreats and one camp.